aplteam/Tatin/docs/FirstStepsWithTatin.md

 ```
-            ]Tatin.ListTags [tatin] -tags=mack-os,markd
+            ]Tatin.ListTags [tatin] -tags=marckdown
- apltree
  converter
- linux
- mac-os
+ help
  markdown
- windows
 ```

-Good news: there must be at least one package that carries the tags "mac-os" and "markdown" but _also_ the tags "windows" and "linux" because those are both listed, so there will be a package available that runs on all major platforms.

-Note that although we misspelled "mac-os" as "mack-os" it was still identified correctly.
-Similarly, "markd" was enough to find "markdown".
+Note that although we misspelled "markdown" as "marckdown" it was still identified correctly.

 We are now ready to identify that package by executing `ListPackages` with the `-tags` option:

 ```
-           ]tatin.ListPackages [tatin] -tags=mac-os,markdown
+           ]tatin.ListPackages [tatin] -tags=markdown
  Group & Name     ≢ major versions
  ---------------  ----------------
  aplteam-MarkAPL                 1